The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 Bilateral Spending

-In 2022, 88%, or US$1.1 billion, of US education ODA was channeled bilaterally or as earmarked funding through multilaterals.
-The US has shown a slightly declining level of bilateral shares to education.
+In 2023, 88% of US education ODA was channeled bilaterally or as earmarked funding through multilaterals.

-Most of the 2021 funding was allocated to programs for ‘primary education’ (41% of bilateral education ODA, down f56% in 2021), making the US the largest donor to this area.
 While the US has consistently prioritized primary education, its relative share of bilateral ODA has been steadily declining.
-Within basic education, the US prioritizes ‘primary education’ (US$728 million, or 57% of bilateral education ODA in 2021), in line with USAID’s new strategy for the sub-sector.
-‘School feeding’ has become a routine funding focus within basic education, receiving 17% of bilateral education ODA in 2022.
+Within basic education, the US prioritizes ‘primary education’, in line with USAID’s new strategy for the sub-sector.
+‘School feeding’ has become a routine funding focus within basic education.

 Multilateral Spending and Commitments

-11% of overall education ODA was disbursed as core contributions to multilaterals.
-Of this, most of the funding went primarily to the World Bank’s IDA (7.6% of total education ODA).
-Additionally, the US is a consistent supporter of the GPE, having contributed US$676 million between 2009 and 2022.
+12% of overall education ODA was disbursed as core contributions to multilaterals.
+Of this, most of the funding went primarily to the World Bank’s IDA.
+Additionally, the US was a consistent supporter of the GPE, having contributed US$676 million between 2009 and 2022.
 The US is also a founding donor to ECW, an international initiative launched in 2016 that aims to improve access to education services in humanitarian emergencies and crises.
 The US has committed a total of US$145 million to the fund since its founding in 2016.

 The table below summarizes the US’ more recent commitments to multilaterals working in global education.
 Some of these commitments are considered core funding to multilaterals while others will be earmarked funding through multilaterals from the US.